MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-acquire-token-ps.md

 # Acquire an access token (PowerShell)

-This example demonstrates how to call an external PowerShell script to obtain an OAuth2 token.
-This is required by the implementation of the authentication delegate.
+The example shown demonstrates how to call an external PowerShell script to obtain an OAuth2 token.
+A valid OAuth2 access token is required by the implementation of the authentication delegate.

-This code is not intended for production use, but may be used for development and understanding auth concepts.
+This code is not intended for production use.
+It may only be used for development and understanding auth concepts.

 ## Prerequisites

 - Complete [(MIP) SDK setup and configuration](setup-configure-mip.md).
 Among other tasks, you'll register your client application in your Azure Active Directory (Azure AD) tenant.
-The application ID (also known as client ID) provided by Azure AD, will be used in your token aquisition logic in a following section.
+The application ID (also known as client ID) provided by Azure AD, will be used in your token acquisition logic in a following section.

 ## sample::auth::AcquireToken()

 ### auth.h

 We create a single function called AcquireToken.
-Since the return value will be hard coded for this tutorial, we accept no parameters and simply return a string (the token).
+Since the return value will be hard-coded for this tutorial, we accept no parameters and return a string (the token).

 ```cpp
 //auth.h